-The monitoring of mean SLA for Jason-1 and Jason-2 (Figure 16 on left) and the monitoring of mean SLA differences between both missions (Figure 16 on right) show a very stable bias on repetitive orbit (close to 7.5 cm).
-This is mainly due to range differences and difference in dual-frequency ionosphere correction as explained in [6].
-Since Jason-1 move to a geodetic orbit, the monitoring of mean SLA differences between both missions shows a jump, mainly due to a more precise PRF value for Jason-1 since may 2012.
+The monitoring of mean SLA for Jason-1 and Jason-2 (Figure 16 on left) and the monitoring of mean SLA differences between both missions (Figure 16 on right) show a very stable bias during the repetitive orbit of Jason-1 (close to 10.2 cm).
+This is mainly due to range differences and difference in dual-frequency ionosphere correction as explained in [7], but also due to differences in sea state bias.
+For the right side of figure 16, Jason-1 data were updated using the same ocean tide (GOT4.8), orbit (POE-D), and MSS (CNES-CLS 2011) as used for Jason-2.
+Since Jason-1 moved to a geodetic orbit, the monitoring of mean SLA differences between both missions shows a jump, mainly due to a more precise PRF value for Jason-1 since may 2012.

 Note that during the Jason-2/Jason-1 flight formation phase (Cycles 1 to 20), the SSH bias estimation is performed very accurately (0.1 cm).
 This allows us to link together Jason-1 and Jason-2 MSL time data series (see section Mean Sea Level estimations).